junxit/us-congress-bills-116/metadata.md

 - Sen. Hirono, Mazie K. [D-HI] (H001042)

+## Committees (1)

+- House — Committee on House Administration

 ## Actions

 - 2019-04-11 — Introduced in Senate
 - 2019-04-11 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S2456; text: CR S2446)
 - 2019-04-11 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S2456; text: CR S2446)
+- 2019-04-12 — Message on Senate action sent to the House.
+- 2019-04-15 — Received in the House.
+- 2019-04-15 — Referred to the House Committee on House Administration.